 What is the Employment Standards Act (ESA)?

-The ESA sets out the minimum standards of employment in Ontario.
-It covers the workplace rights and responsibilities of both employers and employees.
-It also applies to most workers in Ontario (with some exemptions).
+The Employment Standards Act (ESA) states the minimum standards of employment for workers in New Brunswick, along with the workplace rights and responsibilities of employers and employees.
+The Act covers most workers in New Brunswick, with several industry exemptions.

-The ESA is important for knowing what is legal when running a business.
-It outlines the minimum employment standards for:
+The ESA is an important resource for employers to understand what is legal in operating a business.
+In the Act, employers will find the minimum employment standards for:

 - Hours of Work

 - Minimum Wage

 - Benefit Plans

 - Public Holidays